 Fail to maintain financial responsibility (no insurance)

 This offense may be dismissed at no charge if you provide proof of liability insurance covering the vehicle listed on the citation to the Court.
 The policy must be in effect at the date and time the citation was issued.
 The proof should be an insurance card or the insurance policy with the name and telephone number of the agent issuing the policy.
 All insurance policies will be verified prior to dismissing the citation.
 Proof of insurance must be filed within 15 days of your citation.
 Failure to do so may result in a warrant being issued for your arrest and a warrant fee of $50 will be added to your offense.
-A separate charge of Violation of Promise to Appear will be filed against you and a warrant for this charge will be issued.
+A separate charge of Violation of Promise to Appear may be filed against you and a warrant for this charge may be issued after a notice of appearance before the Court is scheduled.
+If you fail to appear on or before this appearance date a warrant will be issued.

 A second or subsequent conviction of an offense may result in one or more of the following: